harryjackson1221/click-n-copy/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-click2copy is a WordPress shortcode plugin that uses [clipboard.js](https://clipboardjs.com/) for displaying and copying content to your clipboard, which can be used for HTML, PHP, JavaScript and CSS code snippets with the click of a button.
+click2copy is a WordPress shortcode plugin that uses [clipboard.js](https://clipboardjs.com/) for displaying and copying content to your clipboard. click2copy can be used for copying HTML, PHP, JavaScript, CSS or any other programming language code snippets to your clipboard with the click of a button.

 == Description ==